Interview with our Director Nicholas Wood

 Former New York Times correspondent, Nick Wood, set up the world’s first tour company dedicated to current affairs after a decade of working as a reporter in the Balkans.
 Political Tours was inspired by his work as a foreign correspondent and his desire to give people an opportunity to explore the news at first-hand.

 The UK based company looks at pivotal regions in international affairs such as North Korea, the Middle East, the Caucasus and the Balkans.
 Soon it will explore issues closer to their base near Oxford.
-These include Scotland’s drive for independence, and the UK’s economic crisis.
+These include Scotland’s drive for independence and the UK’s economic crisis.

 Political Tours gives people the opportunity to meet the communities affected and put questions to politicians and top analysts.
 It’s a counter-point to a world where twitter and blogs reign, and serious newspapers are under pressure.
 The company is also part of a new trend in travel that puts greater emphasis on life-changing or challenging experiences.

 Their clients cover a huge spectrum of people – from inner-city kids wanting to learn lessons from conflict zones, to news editors and politicians wanting to learn about new regions.
 Increasingly their clients are people who just have a passion for current affairs.
-Nick’s basic premise was “if you have can have history and art tours, why can’t you have political tours?”
+Nick’s basic premise is “if you have can have history and art tours, why can’t you have political tours?”

 Political Tours also works with businesses that want to understand key political and economic trends in a new market, but want do it in a way that gives them a real feel for the country.